Dylan-J-Morris/covid19-forecasting-aus/README.md

 1. The TP model fitting and forecasting found in `TP_model`; and,
 2. the branching process simulation found in `generative_model`.

-`TP_model` contains Python scripts for running EpyReff to get an estimate of the time-varying reproduction number.
+The directory `TP_model` contains Python scripts for running EpyReff to get an estimate of the time-varying reproduction number.
 This directory also contains code for fitting the TP model to the inferred $R_\text{eff}$.
 There is also code for forecasting mobility, micro-distancing, mask-wearing and vaccination forwards in time and combining the posterior draws with these forecasted estimates to obtain a forecast of the local (and import) TP.

-`generative_model` features Julia scripts for running the branching process.
+The directory `generative_model` features Julia scripts for running the branching process.
 Using Julia provides noticeable improvements for runtime compared to Python implementations (used previously for this project and are featured in the previous repositories linked at the bottom of this file).
 ## Model setup and options

 ### Data